-Light: The manufacture, predominantly from previously prepared materials, of finished products or parts, including processing, fabrication, assembly, treatment and packaging of such products, and incidental sales and distribution of such products, provided all manufacturing activities are contained entirely within a building provided that the building is indistinguishable from a retail or office building in terms of exterior appearance, noise generation, and truck or delivery traffic.
+Light: The manufacture of products or parts, including processing, fabrication, assembly, treatment and packaging of such products, and incidental sales and distribution of such products, provided all manufacturing activities are contained entirely within a building.
+The building must be indistinguishable from a retail or office building in terms of exterior appearance, truck or delivery traffic, and the potential to produce noise, dust, odor, smoke, heat, glare, or vibrations.

-Heavy: The manufacture, assembly, fabrication, packaging or other industrial processing of products primarily from extracted or raw materials or the bulk storage and handling of such products and materials, or an industrial establishment having potential to produce noise, dust, odor, smoke, heat, glare, or vibration beyond its property line.
-This term includes, but is not limited to, processing and packing of alcoholic beverages, chemical manufacturing, fabrication of metal products, motor vehicle manufacturing and lumber milling.
+Heavy: The manufacture assembly, fabrication, packaging or other industrial processing of products or parts primarily from extracted or raw materials or the bulk storage and handling of such products and materials, or an industrial establishment producing significant truck traffic or having potential to produce noise, dust, odor, smoke, heat, glare, or vibration beyond its property line.